The proverbs of Solomon the son of David, king of Israel;

 “His disciples said unto him, Lo, now speakest thou plainly, and speakest no proverb.”

-Jesus knew proverbs were not plain speech, and the disciples understood proverbs were not plain speech.
+Jesus knew proverbs were not plain speech, and the disciples knew proverbs were not plain speech.
 Proverbs need careful analysis and interpretation to know the full and correct meaning and application.
-Instead of being intimidated, get excited at the prospect!
+Instead of being intimidated, get excited at the prospect.

-These proverbs will provide short, valuable, and challenging rules for living life successfully by the wisdom of God.
+These proverbs provide short, valuable, and challenging rules for living life successfully by the wisdom of God.
+You will learn the fastest way to honor and riches and be saved from the pitfalls that trap others.
 What an exciting literary form!
 What an interesting way of communicating truth!
 And all by the Divine inspiration of the LORD Jehovah!

-God inspired Solomon to write many proverbs, by which he taught the people knowledge and set out acceptable words, even the words of truth (Eccl 12:9-11).
-Of a total of three thousand proverbs (I Kings 4:32), the best five hundred or so are here.
+God inspired Solomon to write many proverbs, by which he taught the people knowledge and set out acceptable words, even words of truth (Eccl 12:9-11).
+Of a total of three thousand proverbs (I Kgs 4:32), the best five hundred are here.
 What a collection!
-You will learn wisdom to cover most every area of your life.
-Success is right before you!
+You will learn truth and wisdom to cover most areas of your life.
+Honor, long life, peace, prosperity, and safety are right before you.
+Your part is simply to read, learn, and do.

-Tremble before the Word of God and rejoice at the opportunity of finding great spoil from the mind of God and the observations of Solomon.
-Let your intent be learning and obedience only, without even a trace of mere academic interest or knowledge for the sake of pride.
+Tremble before the Bible – God’s divine library of perfect revelation – and celebrate the opportunity to find great spoil from the mind of God and the observations of Solomon.
+Ask God by His Spirit to reveal precious things to you (Ps 119:18).
+Make learning and obedience your goals, without even a trace of mere academic interest or knowledge for the sake of pride.
 Let your ambition be to grow in wisdom to please God and men.